What is PKI? The Ultimate Guide to Public Key Infrastructure

 Key Points

-• PKI enables certificate-based authentication mechanisms that can replace passwords in specific implementations such as EAP-TLS or mutual TLS.
+• PKI enables certificate-based authentication mechanisms that can replace passwords in specific implementations such as EAP-TLS (Extensible Authentication Protocol-Transport Layer Security) or mutual TLS.

-• Implementing a PKI is crucial for a modern security framework, but it's an incredibly complex and time-consuming process.
+• Implementing PKI authentication is crucial for a modern security framework, but it's an incredibly complex and time-consuming process.

-• SecureW2 offers a fully managed Cloud PKI solution that eliminates the complexity of traditional PKIs.
+• Fully managed cloud PKI solutions are scalable, secure, and eliminate the complexity of traditional PKIs.

 Public key infrastructure (PKI) is critical for modern network security.
-It enables passwordless authentication and encrypted communication, and it has been listed by organizations such as CISA, NSA, and NIST as a foundational piece of a modern, zero-trust security framework.
+A PKI enables passwordless authentication and encrypted communication, and it has been listed by organizations such as CISA, NSA, and NIST as foundational for a modern, zero-trust security framework.

 Public key infrastructure (PKI) is the set of processes and technology that manage digital certificates and public-key encryption.
-Digital certificates enable secure digital communication by acting as digital passports to bind a public key to an entity such as a device, person, or server.
+A digital certificate, or PKI certificate, enables secure digital communication by acting as a digital passport to bind a public key to an entity such as a device, person, or server.

-At a very high level, the purpose of a PKI is to allow organizations to use encryption for their various security needs.
-It allows phishing-resistant authentication for applications or Wi-Fi, and enables your web servers to communicate in encrypted tunnels.
-It’s even used to encrypt credit cards and car keys.
-But a PKI is a complete infrastructure that contains many incredibly complex components.
-Properly generated private keys (e.g., 2048-bit RSA or 256-bit ECC) are computationally infeasible to brute force using current technology.
-Compare that to most common passwords which can be brute forced in minutes!
+At a very high level, the purpose of PKI infrastructure is to allow organizations to use encryption for their various security needs.
+It provides phishing-resistant authentication for applications or Wi-Fi, and enables your web servers to communicate in encrypted tunnels.

 How Does Public Key Infrastructure (PKI) Work?

-A PKI enables organizations to generate cryptographic key pairs based on mathematically hard problems (such as integer factorization or elliptic curve discrete logarithms).
+A PKI certificate system enables organizations to generate cryptographic key pairs based on mathematically hard problems (such as integer factorization or elliptic curve discrete logarithms).

 Symmetric encryption uses a single key to encode a message.
 The message can only be decoded by someone who has their own copy of the key.
-This works great in theory, but the moment that single key is compromised, every packet is easily decoded.
-Anyone with a copy of the key can decode everything encrypted with the key.
+This works great in theory, but the moment that single key is compromised, every packet is easily decoded by anyone with a copy of the key.

-Asymmetric encryption is a more secure method of encryption, and it’s used in public key infrastructure.
+Asymmetric encryption, also known as Public Key Encryption, is a more secure method of encryption, and it’s used in public key infrastructure.
 It uses two keys, a private key and a public key.
 Messages are encoded with a public key, which is shared and available to anyone, but only the person with the private key can decode the message.

 The classic way of explaining asymmetric encryption is the Alice and Bob diagram.